• Nationwide deliveryonly £15+vat

 The pivot on a side hung window is found on either the left or right-hand side.
 As the entirety of the window is

-and a practical option for eye-level installations.
+outside the room when open, it's a good choice for enjoying views and a practical option for eye-level installations.

 Pros- Easy opening, unobscured views, no sash protrudes into room, can be suitable for means of escape requirments